Seungki99/1800_202230_BBY24/README.md

 ## General Info
 This browser based web application to ...
+*Hi my name is Yuvraaj.
+I am excited for this project as I want to solve a problem with the skills I learn throughout my time in CST.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS